I get LOTS of questions about homeschooling.

 3. Show them homeschooling success stories

-Point out people you know in real life that are homeschooling successfully, as well as well-known people who were homeschooled during their lives.
+Point out people you know in real life who are homeschooling successfully, as well as well-known people who were homeschooled during their lives.

 4. Listen and respect their concerns and reservations

 Your partner’s feelings are valid.
 Listen with an open mind and compassion.
 Do not interrupt.
 Allow them to be heard and respected.